mkofinas/oh-my-zsh-git/README.md

 ## Reading the abstract

-This new git information script (`oh-my-git.plugin.zsh`) has a few bullet points:
+This new git information script (`oh-my-zsh-git.plugin.zsh`) has a few bullet points:

   * Show more information than usual git prompt status function here and there, thanks to Arialdo Martini for that
   * Configurable color and symbols (or string)